gnuarmeclipse/gnuarmeclipse.github.io-source/pages/install.md

 More details are available in the [How to install the GNU ARM Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.

+> Note: on GNU/Linux be sure you manually install the Eclipse; **DO NOT** try to install it via the Synaptics package manager, or similar, since usually you get an older version and the CDT plug-ins are not included.

 ## Plug-ins

 Once the Java & Eclipse are functional, please proceed with plug-ins install, as explains in the  [How to install the GNU ARM Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.